Friday, August 23, 2013

 For close to eight decades, Ray-Ban sunglasses have defined cool, making it an essential fashion accessory for rock stars, actors, A-list celebrities and the hip crowd.
 From Tokyo, Japan to London, UK, this designer eyewear brand is one of the all-time bestsellers in optical shops worldwide.

 Ray-Ban first made waves in 1937 when its sunglasses, which were initially designed for aircraft pilots, were released to the public.
-The original glasses, which helped protect pilots against glare, initially utilised plastic frames.
+The original glasses, which helped protect pilots against glare, initially utilized plastic frames.
 They were then redesigned using metal frames and that is how the iconic Aviator was born.
 The success of the model was then followed by the release of the Shooter and the Outdoorsman models.

 During the forties, particularly during World War II, Ray-Ban further cemented its reputation among pilots, introducing several optical technology advancements that resulted in added eye protection and visual acuity.
 Post-war, the brand's following continued to expand as the world of fashion co-opted elements from the Army and the Navy.